adelriosantiago/adelriosantiago-blog/samples/careful-websocket.md

 WebSockets are really cool.
 This protocol is the ideal solution for one of the very latest tech tendencies in the last years, the trend of **Real-Time Collaboration**, a mindset that has come to stay.
 Maybe in a few years we will look back and see how "individualistic" our applications were, it will be difficult to find an app that is not *-at least in a very subtle way-* RTC.

+In case you don’t know, the WS protocol allows you to manage several thousands of information-hungry users.
+Without it, when you open a webpage, once it is loaded there is no interaction back and forth.
+The current technologies, like AJAX, become a bottleneck when moving a high volume of data.
+So websockets basically allow you to create *living webpages*, see some examples like [this chat], [or this game], or my own made [game of life simulator] to see how they work, be sure to invite someone or simply open them in two different browser tabs.